 Graphic design is such a difficult task, but still we can help our brand to stand out with these simple free tools. lucky for us there are loads of tools.
-I’ve almost complete 10 years in professionally design field, and these tools and resources is really to help me to figure out or find new design elements to use in my work.
-I hope you’ll find at least one of these 10 free tools to simplify graphic design on this list.
+I’ve almost completed 12 years in the professional design field, and these tools and resources have really helped me to figure out or find new design elements to use in my work.
+I hope you’ll find at least one of these 10 free tools to simplify your graphic design on this list.

 If you want to go beyond the default fonts like Arial, Times and Verdana on your website?
 Google Fonts and Adobe Typekit are the right answer and both are free.
 If you want to access more fonts you need to upgrade paid service of Typekit.
 Essentially, you’ll just need to put a code into your website header to ‘install’ the fonts you want to use.